What age do you get your kid a smartphone?

 What our viewers had to say:

 Shaun Shephard Times have changed, if you don’t know how to get something from a computer or your phone you are an outcast.
 My son 6 knows more about computers then his grandfather!
+I use an app to check what my kid is watching and playing, and a better review than spybubble reviews cnet look here for more information.

 Mark Seyfried Both mine received in 6 when they entered 6th grade/middle school.
 They are both active in sports and outside events and need to keep in contact with them as things change.